Acuant/AndroidSDKV11/README.md

 			}
 		}

+### Capturing a document barcode ###

+**Note:** During regular capture of a document the camera will try to read the barcode.
+You should only launch this camera mode if the barcode is expected according to document classification and failed to read during normal capture of the relevant side.

+1. Start camera activity:

+		val cameraIntent = Intent(
+			this@MainActivity,
+			AcuantCameraActivity::class.java
+		)

+		cameraIntent.putExtra(ACUANT_EXTRA_CAMERA_OPTIONS,
+			AcuantCameraOptions
+				.BarcodeCameraOptionsBuilder()
+				/*Call any other methods detailed in the AcuantCameraOptions section near the bottom of the readme*/ .build()
+		)

+		startActivityForResult(cameraIntent, REQUEST_CODE)

+1. Get activity result:

+		override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {
+			super.onActivityResult(requestCode, resultCode, data)

+			if (requestCode == REQUEST_CODE && AcuantCameraActivity.RESULT_SUCCESS_CODE) {
+				val capturedBarcodeString = data?.getStringExtra(ACUANT_EXTRA_PDF417_BARCODE)
+			}
+		}

+**Note:** This camera is completely reliant on Google Vision.
+If Google Services are unavailable, the camera will not launch and onActivityResult will instantly be called along with a null value for the barcode.
+To keep your workflow neater, we recommend checking for Google Services before launching the camera.

 ### Capturing MRZ data in a passport document ###

 **Note:** To use the MRZ features, your credentials must be enabled to use Ozone.